7-Up Cranberry Jello Salad

 Not only is 7-Up Cranberry Jello Salad perfect for any holiday dinner, it's really easy to make, too.

 Start by dissolving 2 small packages of raspberry flavored Jello in a 9x13-inch baking dish.
 But you don't just dissolve the Jello with water. -- Instead, you use a mixture of boiling water and 7-Up soda.
+The 7-Up adds a nice little extra boost of sweetness and flavor to the Jello base.
+Sprite or any other lemon-lime soda can be substituted, if you'd like.

-Once the raspberry Jello is dissolved, stir in 2 cans of whole-berry cranberry sauce, crushed pineapple, and some chopped pecans for crunch.
+Once the raspberry Jello is dissolved, stir in 2 cans of whole-berry cranberry sauce, some crushed pineapple, and some chopped pecans for crunch.

 A lot of times, Jello salads include chopped celery for crunch.
 But if you like a cranberry Jello salad without celery, this recipe's a great one for you.